Carers Breaks

 Not only that, they are…

-We also have trained specialists (we call them champions) in specific areas of care, that we can call upon to offer the best help and guidance for
+We also have trained specialists (we call them Champions) in specific areas of care, who we can call upon to offer the best help and guidance for:

 • safeguarding and infection control